-- Final Fantasy VII, Sephiroth has six white angel wings in place of a lower body, and a black angel wing in place of a right arm.
+- Sephiroth has six white angel wings in place of a lower body, and a black angel wing in place of a right arm.
 His spin-off appearances have since incorporated a black angel wing over his right shoulder as part of his iconic appearance.

 - Crisis Core, the game's prequel, has the wings Colour-Coded for Your Convenience—the main antagonist Genesis and those imbued with his power have a black angel wing, while Zack's mentor Angeal has two white angel wings, as do those he's passed his cells onto.

 - Final Fantasy VIII, Big Bad Ultimecia has black angel wings, Squall's love interest Rinoa has white angel wings on her outfit and sprouts actual wings in her Limit Break after becoming a Sorceress.
-Adel, a minor antagonist, has black wings of a unique design◊, most closely resembling bone wings.
+Adel, a minor antagonist, has black, spiky, semi-cluster wings.

 - In the Chains of Promathia expansion, Selh'teus gains large, multi-colored, feathered wings after he joins with Phoenix.

 - In the Wings of the Goddess expansion, the player character and Lilisette each have one bird wing that manifest in certain emergencies because they are the metaphorical "Wings of the Goddess" there to prevent the world from going all crapsack.